 Applications where impact resistant HMIs are the most useful:

 Material Handling: In material handling applications, such as in warehouses and logistics centers, HMIs are often installed on forklifts, cranes, and other handling equipment.
 These environments are prone to collisions, knocks, and other forms of mechanical stress.
-High IK-rated HMIs are necessary to endure these impacts, ensuring that the control systems remain operational and preventing costly interruptions in the material handling process.
+Products rated under an IK10 impact rating help ensure that control systems remain functional despite mechanical stress.

 Defense: The defense sector demands HMIs that can perform reliably under the most extreme conditions, including combat environments where equipment may face intense impacts, vibrations, and shock.
 High IK-rated HMIs are essential in this field to ensure that mission-critical systems remain functional, regardless of the physical challenges they encounter.
 The robustness of these interfaces is vital for the safety and success of military operations.
+Only HMIs that undergo stringent IK testing can meet the reliability standards required in such critical applications.

 Popular APEM products with a high IK rating :